lgbishop/qhronology/docs/_build/html/_sources/README.rst.txt

   - Implement T-CTCs (the *transition-probabilities* quantum model of time travel).

-  - Create the ability for circuit visualizations to target *Quantikz* LaTeX output.
+  - Add the ability for circuit visualizations to target *Quantikz* LaTeX output.

     - Automatically rasterize using available (local) LaTeX installation.

+  - Add the ability to label a circuit's output systems.

   - Implement the permutation (PERM) gate.